Saints Row (2006 video game): Gameplay

 At the beginning of the game, players create their character through a system that allows them to customize his ethnicity, fitness, face and hairstyle.
-After completing the first mission, players are then given free roam over the game's open world, the fictional city of Stilwater, which is modeled after Baltimore, Detroit, and Chicago.
-The game makes use of third-person view, which allows players to freely rotate the camera around their character.
+After completing the first mission, players are given free roam over the game's open world, the fictional city of Stilwater, which is modeled after Baltimore, Detroit, and Chicago.
+The game makes use of a third-person view, which allows players to freely rotate the camera around their character.
 Players can run, jump, swim or utilize cars to navigate the world.
 They may also access the character customization system again at a plastic surgeon to apply cosmetic changes to their character.
 They can further alter the appearance of their character at clothing stores, tattoo parlors, barbers and jewelers, and tune vehicles at chop shops.
 A personal garage can be used to store customized vehicles, and vehicles that have been destroyed or lost can be redeemed for a cash fee.

-In the bar introductory and epilogue mission sequences, missions in Saints Row are divided between three linear story arcs which can be progressed through simultaneously or one by one, each with the objective of extinguishing a rival gang.
-Players engage in these missions at their leisure, but a prerequisite to instigate a mission is that they have filled up a bar on their Respect meter to allow them to unlock and play it.
-Respect is a currency earned by completing activities, which are mini-games that are scattered across the world and have increasing levels of difficulty.
-Missions and activities also accrue a player's cash income, which can be spent on goods and services such as weapons and clothes.
+Excluding the introductory and epilogue mission sequences, missions in Saints Row are divided between three linear story arcs which can be progressed through simultaneously or one by one, each with the objective of extinguishing a rival gang.
+Players engage in these missions at their leisure, but a prerequisite to instigate a mission is that they have filled up a bar on their Respect meter.
+Respect is a currency earned by completing activities, which are minigames scattered across the world with increasing levels of difficulty.
+Missions and activities also accrue the player's cash income, which can be spent on goods and services such as weapons and clothes.
 Should players fail a mission, they may instantly reattempt it without incurring a loss of their Respect points.
 Cinemas scattered throughout the game world allow players to replay missions an unlimited number of times.

 A player fires at traffic with an RPG launcher.

 Players use hand-to-hand combat, melee weapons, firearms, and explosives to fight rival gangs and the police.
 A free aiming reticule appears on the screen while players have weapons equipped.
 Weapons are accessed by a "weapon wheel" inventory system that appears on the screen as players hold down a button.
 Each of the eight slots on the wheel corresponds to different types of weapons, such as submachine guns and pistols.
 Players may only carry one of each type of weapon at a time.
 Saints Row makes use of regenerative health, but this process can be accelerated by eating fast food items.